 - Ask them if they need extra support

-- Keep in mind that some customers may need you to remove your face mask if they lip read
+- Keep in mind that if you are wearing a face mask, some customers may need you to remove it if they lip read

 Step 4.
 Provide staff training

-- Show staff how to help customers shop safely while social distancing
+- Show staff how to help customers shop safely in line with the relevant government guidelines

 - Ensure they can support customers with a range of impairments, including less visible disabilities